 4/ Aperitif cruise

 Fancying an aperitif-music night on the river?
 These two options are for you: the River Cruise aperitif ride or Marco Polo Cruises’ Wednesday evening events (exclusively in July/August/September).
-With River Cruise, you’ll board the Sardane at 6pm, for a 2-hour tour, with ambient music, wines, bread, cheeses and regional charcuterie.
+With Les Bateaux Bordelais, you’ll board the Sirius at 6pm, for a 2-hour tour, with ambient music, wines, bread, cheeses and regional charcuterie.
 On the Marco Polo, you will sail from 7pm to 9pm to the rhythm of a DJ set, with tapas and drinks, starting at the “pontoon of honour” at the Château de Grattequina in Blanquefort (and returning to the same spot).

 5/ Estuary Cruise

-Finally, if you dream of leaving the Port de la Lune for half a day, even if it means leaving the Gironde estuary, you have a great option: the Médoc wine cruise aboard the Marco Polo offered by River Cruise.
+Finally, if you dream of leaving the Port de la Lune for half a day, even if it means leaving the Gironde estuary, you have a great option: the Médoc wine cruise aboard the Marco Polo offered by Les Bateaux Bordelais.
 You will start with a bus ride to a winery in Médoc then board the boat at Fort-Médoc and return to Bordeaux by way of the river.
 Taste 3 different wines on board.